-Statoil plans to conduct an environmental baseline field survey and a sampling plan for Block 39 during the second quarter of 2013 as part of their participation in the Joint Industry Project.
-The main focus of these sampling activities will be the characterization of water and sediment, including hydrologic profiling, seawater sampling, sediment characterization and chemical analysis and benthic infauna sampling.
-When that survey is completed and its results tabulated, Statoil will supplement the Block 39 baseline and will circulate such results to local authorities.
+Statoil conducted an environmental baseline field survey and a sampling plan for Block 38 from 7 to 18 of June, 2013 (see Chapter 1 for more details).
+The main focus of these sampling activities will be the characterization of water and sediment, including hydrologic profiling, seawater sampling, sediment characterization and chemical analysis and benthic infauna23 sampling.
+When the survey results are tabulated, Statoil will supplement the Block 38 baseline and will circulate such results to local authorities.
 As this information is not available during the development of the EIS, other sources of information where used to capture applicable environmental and social data for this report.